Wouldn’t you resist and fight too?

 Why do our loved ones resist our efforts to help them stay safe?
 It is so frustrating to see them take so many unnecessary risks.
 They seem so defensive.
 What are they defending?

 They are defending their dignity, identity and independence.
-As family, our challenge is to help them stay safe, while respecting these core parts of who they are.
+As family, our challenge is to help them stay safe, while at the same time respecting these core parts of who they are.
 How do we do that?

 Firstly, put concerns about safety aside and think about their humanity – it is more important.
 I recognize that putting safety aside is incredibly difficult.
 At times, however, it may be the best, if not the only way forward.